Advertiser Disclosure

 Can You Get Your Tax Refund Faster?

-If you set up a direct deposit to get your tax refund, online banking platforms like Current offer early access to direct deposits.
+If you set up a direct deposit to get your tax refund, online platforms like Current offer early access to direct deposits.
 This means that you will get your money from your tax refund up to 2 days sooner than with other traditional banks.
-Current also provides a high-yield savings account with a 4% APY and many features to manage your spending and money better.
-If you are ready to get your tax refund earlier, visit Current’s website to open an account or check all the mobile banking app offers.
+Current also provides a high-yield savings account with a 4% bonus and many features to manage your spending and money better.
+If you are ready to get your tax refund earlier, visit Current’s website to open an account or check all the mobile app offers.

 File Early